dalecb13/day-trader/README.md

 ## Description

-BROOOOOOOOO

 - Use Quiver Quantitative API to get info on trades from Congressmen and other high profile people
-- Use a stock market simulator to buy/sell according to a collection of people
+- Use Alpaca API to make corresponding trades

 ## Architecture